-Watch this excellent, short video from Hayden Memorial Library of Citrus College, that walks you through creating an MLA citation and corresponding in-text citation.
+Watch this short but excellent video from Hayden Memorial Library at Citrus College, It walks you through creating an MLA citation and the corresponding in-text citation

 This brief video will show you how to use Word 2010 to format your paper.

 Placement: The Works Cited list appears at the end of the paper, on its own page(s).
 For example, If your research paper ends on page 8, your Works Cited begins on page 9.

 Arrangement: Alphabetize entries by author's last name.
 If source has no named author, alphabetize by the title, ignoring A, An, or The.

 Spacing: Like the rest of the MLA paper, the Works Cited list is double-spaced throughout.
 Be sure NOT to add extra spaces between citations.